bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-04-22-newsletter.md

     being actively discussed.
 For this change to have the maximum impact, other popular wallets need to implement support for creating compatible payjoin payments.

+- **Lightning Labs drafts Lightning Service Authentication Tokens (LSAT) specification:**
+  Lightning Labs has [announced][ll lsat announcement] LSAT, a [specification][lsat spec], which outlines a protocol for purchasing tokens (macaroons) over LN and using them in an application as both authentication and API payment mechanisms.

+- **Lightning Labs announces Faraday for channel management:**
+  [Faraday][ll faraday announcement] is a tool for LND node operators that analyzes existing channels and makes recommendations to close problematic or under-performing channels.
+Such channels display attributes such as low volume, low uptime, or high fees.

 ## Releases and release candidates